RobVermazeren/Ziokoban-CLI/README.md

 ## Introduction

-After attending a 5-day Functional Scala course by John A. De Goes in September 2018, I wanted to play around with the [ZIO](https://zio.dev) library.
+At a 5-day Functional Scala course by John A. De Goes in September 2018, I was introduced to the [ZIO](https://zio.dev) library.
+Afterwards I really wanted to start playing around with this library.
+So I started this project.

-Well, this is my ZIO playground project.
+I have been regularly working on it ever since, trying to keep up was every new release of the library.

+This is a playground project, so its main aim is to get to know the ZIO library.
 I chose to make a game, because I wanted something with garanteed side effects.
 I chose [Sokoban](https://en.wikipedia.org/wiki/Sokoban), because it is one of my favorite games ever!

 ## Screenshot